 Employment practices liability insurance coverage

 The cost of insuring your business for EPLI coverage depends on a variety of factors, such as the number of people you employ, if you've had prior suits lodged against the company, the percentage of employee turnover, and if you have established rules and practices in place.
-Depending on the size of the company, EPLI can be offered as an endorsement to a Business Owner's Policy (BOP), or as a specific stand-alone policy.
+Depending on the size of the company, EPLI can be offered as an endorsement to a Business Owner's Policy (BOP), a General Liability Policy (GL), or a specific stand alone policy can be written in conjunction with a BOP policy.

 EPLI coverage is usually written on a claims-made basis.
 This means the incident resulting in the claim had to occur during the coverage period.
 Because employment claims often come months or even years after the alleged incident, an employer might be vulnerable if the insurance coverage was dropped or if tail coverage (liability insurance that extends beyond the end of the policy period) wasn't purchased.

 By purchasing employment practices liability coverage, companies may decrease their chance of being a target of a lawsuit.
 That’s because most insurers will review a company's employment practices and make recommendations to reduce their risk before insuring the company.

 A variety of laws are in place to protect the rights of people you hire or are considering hiring.
 While employment practices liability insurance is a smart investment for many companies, it's important to understand and carefully follow these laws:

 - Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, religion, national origin and sex.
 It also prohibits sex discrimination on the basis of pregnancy and sexual harassment.